terrychou/iVim/README.md

 iVim supports external hardware keyboards well, just connect your favorite one to the device and start typing.
 If you are using a standard English keyboard, you can remap the `caps lock` key, too.

+### Auto restore

+After an app termination, iVim restores the last editing session automatically on launch.
+So you don't have to worry about data losing any more.
+And you can disable it in Settings.app if you prefer the old way.

 ## How to install it

 ### App Store